Block out heat with your windows!

 - Size: Curtains should be slightly wider and longer than the window to block light

-- Detachable Linings: Some blackout curtains come with detachable linings, making them versatile for summer and winter.
+- Detachable linings: Some blackout curtains come with detachable linings, making them versatile for summer and winter.